shieldy/shieldy/_posts/2015-11-28-it-lessdons-are-super-cool.md

 ---
 there are that because what im doing now is what i learned in it [how to make your own web page]

-you need to sign up to github and from there you can get into google docs and add on gabriel [an add on]  add on gabriel.then go to start publishing.under your github repos is your  username.github.io click the arrow next to it tick post and post only,then publish
+you need to sign up to github and from there you can get into google docs and add on gabriel [an add on]  add on gabriel.then go to start publishing.under your github repos is your  username.github.io click the arrow next to it tick post and post only,then publish[should come up with succesfully published at the bottom

 them hit publish